 There is uncertainty around how the future might look, but, we know that it’s important to keep evolving and moving forward.

 At CoWork Me, we understand that changes will need to be made to abide by social distancing measures.
 Yet, we will continue to make sure that our community continues to thrive whilst we do so.

 We have been thrown into the unknown, where enforced isolation has now become the norm.
-For many this has led to loneliness and disconnectedness which in a time of fear can be devastating.
-Which means that coworking communities such as ours will need to be more connected than ever before.
+For many, this has led to loneliness and disconnectedness which in a time of fear can be devastating.
+This means that coworking communities such as ours will need to be more connected than ever before.

 So what do we need to do?